-ANZ has obtained a second party opinion from Sustainalytics on a once-off basis to confirm the alignment of the ANZ SDG Bond Framework with the GBPs, the SBPs and the relevant SDGs.
-This opinion will be published on ANZ's Debt Investor webpage found through anz.com.
+ANZ retains a second party opinion from Sustainalytics to confirm the alignment of the ANZ SDG Bond Framework with the GBPs, the SBPs and the relevant SDGs.
+The initial opinion and any subsequent updated opinions will be published on ANZ Debt Investor Website.

 ANZ has also obtained pre-issuance assurance from EY to confirm that the allocation of proceeds to Eligible Assets has been done in accordance with the ANZ SDG Bond Framework.
 ANZ will continue to obtain assurance on an annual basis.
-These assurance statements will be published on ANZ's Debt Investor webpage found through anz.com.
+These assurance statements will be published on ANZ Debt Investor Website.